wavefrontHQ/docs/pages/doc/logging_send_logs.md

 {% include important.html content="Tanzu Observability Logs (Beta) is enabled only for selected customers.
 To participate, contact your Tanzu Observability account representative or [technical support](wavefront_support_feedback.html#support)."%}

 You can send logs to the Wavefront proxy from your log shipper or directly from your application.
-The Wavefront proxy sends the log data to the Wavefront instance.
+The Wavefront proxy sends the log data to our service.

 ![shows how data goes from the log shipper to the wavefront proxy and then to the Wavefront instance](images/logging_send_logs2.png)

-## Install a Wavefront Proxy
+## Install the Wavefront Proxy

 Our logging solution currently requires a Wavefront proxy and does not support direct ingestion.
-The Wavefront proxy accepts logs as JSON array and JSON lines payload over HTTP or HTTPS and forwards it to the Wavefront service.
+The Wavefront proxy accepts logs as JSON array and JSON lines payload over HTTP or HTTPS and forwards it to the service.

 {% include note.html content="For optimal performance, install a standalone proxy cluster that receives only logs payload.
 Typically two proxy instances behind a load balancer are sufficient." %}